FedDebug: Systematic Debugging for Federated Learning Applications: Background and Motivation

 \subsection{Motivating Scenario}

 Suppose that an FL application developer trains a global neural network model, ResNet \cite{he2015deep}, on chest X-ray images from hospitals across the country to diagnose respiratory diseases (\eg Covid-19).
-We use the term {\em developer} to refer to a person who writes, deploys, and monitors the FL application at the central server as shown in Figure~\ref{fig:fl_base}.
-Every participating hospital collects X-rays of patients labelled by radiologists and trains a local ResNet model on that data.
+The term {\em developer} refers to a person who writes, deploys, and monitors the FL application at the central server, as shown in Figure~\ref{fig:fl_base}.
+Every participating hospital collects X-rays of patients labeled by radiologists and trains a local ResNet model on that data.
 Hospitals periodically share their locally trained models with a central server.
-The central server then aggregates these shared models into one global model using FedAvg~\cite{mcmahan2017communication}.
+The central server then aggregates these shared models into one global model.
 After aggregation, the central server sends the updated global model to each hospital to incorporate in local training in the next round, as shown in Figure~\ref{fig:fl_base}.

 The developer observes that multiple hospitals are reporting a high training loss from their preceding training rounds.
-One plausible reason is that one of the hospitals performed training on noisy, mislabelling by inexperienced staff ~\cite{chen2020focus, jiang2018mentornet, li2019learning ,li2020dividemix} and continuously impacted the global model during aggregation.
+One plausible reason is that one of the hospitals performed training on noisy data (mislabeled by inexperienced staff ~\cite{chen2020focus,li2019learning}) and continuously impacted the global model during aggregation.
 Thus, when the global model is shared back with the other hospitals, it influences their training.